Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 It's happening playing soccer.

-Ten years ago, folks, we were ahead of the curve, cutting edge.
+10 years ago, folks, we were ahead of the curve, cutting edge.

-And uh here's Massachusetts.
+And here's Massachusetts.

-Getting involved legislatively in uh in soccer.
+Not surprising, getting involved legislatively in soccer.

-A brief brief timeout.
+A brief, brief timeout.

 I'll tell you about it after this.

-Some couple stories here in news out of New Orleans.
+News out of New Orleans.

-Uh anyway, Greyline, uh New Orleans normally organizes trips through the city's historic districts as well as the swamps and the spooky cemeteries, but its business has been severely curtailed by the hurricane.
+Grayline NEW Orleans normally organizes trips through the city's historic districts as well as the swamps and the spooky cemeteries, but its business has been severely curtailed by the hurricane.

-Company said the Katrina tour was born of frustration over the government's slow response and rebuilding.
+Companies said the Katrina tour was born of frustration over the government's slow response and rebuilding.

 About 10% of the $35 ticket price for the three-hour tour will be donated to Katrina relief groups.

-They will not be I guess it's too dangerous.
+They will not be, I guess it's too dangerous.

 Still can't do that.

-Well, I don't know if the toxic soup is the problem uh or or whatever, but um nevertheless, they're critics of this, and they say that a commercial tour only sensationalizes the suffering there.
+But nevertheless, they're critics of this, and they say that a commercial tour only sensationalizes the suffering there.

 With tens of thousands of residents still dispersed across the country, other victims can still be seen on city streets trying to salvage belongings from their wrecked homes.